keelback-code/the-rhubarb-witch/README.md

  - [Dungeons and Dragons Fandom Wiki](https://dungeonsdragons.fandom.com/wiki/Dungeons_and_Dragons_Wiki)
  - [D&D Beyond](https://www.dndbeyond.com/)

-All HTML and CSS (except the minimal amount of code where marked) is created by Code Institute for the purpose of creating a functioning terminal environment within a webpage.
+All HTML, CSS and Javascript (except the minimal amount of CSS where marked) is created by Code Institute for the purpose of creating a functioning terminal environment within a webpage.
 Many thanks to CI for this!

 Background image comes from [Pexels](https://www.pexels.com/)

-All text was written by myself.
+All story text was written by myself.

+Generated user names from [Wizard Name Generator](https://elyserh.github.io/wizard-name-generator/index.html); primarily provided by friends and family.